In this dog gear buyer’s guide, we’ve rounded up the best reflective dog collars, lights and other reflective dog gear from top brands.

 Consider getting a reflective leash as well

-While many people consider a reflective collar to be the most desirable piece of gear for walking your dog at night, a reflective leash can be a good investment if you walk your dog mostly on-leash, including on streets with no pavement and in the city at night.
+While many people consider reflective dog collars to be desirable for walking your dog at night, a reflective leash can also be a good investment if you walk your dog mostly on-leash, including on streets with no pavement and in the city at night.